 Havant Borough is made up of 36 councillors typically elected in thirds, with each Councillor serving a four-year term.
 Councillors are democratically accountable to the residents of their ward.
-During 2023-24 due to a Boundary Review and subsequent boundary changes in the borough all Councillors were up for election.

 The overriding duty of councillors is to the whole community, but they have a special duty to their constituents, including those who did not vote for them.